crios-ut/crios-ut.github.io/_outreach/exhibition_2018.md

 image: assets/img/outreach/ExploringAO_Flyer_2018.jpg

 caption:
-  title: Exhibition *Exploring the Arctic Ocean*
+  title: Exploring the Arctic Ocean*
-  subtitle: Visual Arts Center, UT Austin, Sept - Dec 2018
+  subtitle: Exhibition, Visual Arts Center, UT Austin, Sept - Dec 2018
   thumbnail: assets/img/outreach/ExploringAO_Overview_2018.jpg
 ---
 In tandem with their research project “Arctic System Change Through Synthesis of Hydrographic and Sea Ice Observations from the Early 21st Century,” funded by the National Science Foundation and led by An T. Nguyen and Patrick Heimbach, the CRIOS group developed the exhibition *Exploring the Arctic Ocean*.
 This multimedia exhibition, on display at UT's Visual Art Center from September 21 to December 7 2018, brought together eight projects by an international roster of conceptual artists, documentary photographers, designers, and cultural organizers, who share a deep interest in the Arctic.